davidmoten/one-time-link/README.md

 ## How to deploy to a java servlet container
 Either
-* download the binary from [Maven Central](https://repo1.maven.org/maven2/com/github/davidmoten/one-time-link/) or
+* download the WAR file from [Maven Central](https://repo1.maven.org/maven2/com/github/davidmoten/one-time-link/) or
 * build from source